-- requires a minimum furlough period of 3 weeks for each employee for whom support is being claimed
+- until 30 June, requires a minimum furlough period of 3 weeks for each employee for whom support is being claimed

 - from 1 July, enables employers to bring back to work employees that have previously been furloughed for any amount of time and any shift pattern, while still being able to claim support for their normal hours not worked.
-When claiming a grant for furloughed hours employers will need to report and claim for a minimum period of a week.
+When claiming a grant for furloughed hours employers will need to report and claim for a minimum period of 7 calendar days

 - will close to new entrants from 30 June.
-From this point onwards, employers will only be able to furlough employees that they have furloughed for a full 3 week period prior to 30 June.
-This means that the final date by which you can furlough an employee for the first time will be 10 June, in order for the current 3 week furlough period to be completed by 30 June.
+From this point onwards, employers will only be able to furlough employees that they have furloughed for at least 3 consecutive weeks taking place any time between 1 March 2020 and 30 June.
+This means that the final date by which you could have furloughed an employee for the first time was 10 June, in order for the current 3 week furlough period to be completed by 30 June

-- Further guidance on flexible furloughing and how employers should calculate claims will be published by the UK Government on 12 June.
+- further guidance on flexible furloughing and how employers should calculate claims was published by the UK Government on 12 June